gravitational/teleport/rfd/0041-aws-node-join.md

 an HTTPS API request to Amazon's public `sts:GetCallerIdentity` endpoint and pass it to the auth server.

-Update: The EC2 Method has been chosen as it does not require any IAM role on the nodes.
+Update 2022-01-24: The EC2 Method was implemented first and released in Teleport 7.3, the IAM method is currently being implemented and will support Teleport Cloud.

 ### EC2 Method